ibm-cloud-docs/cis/glb.md

   * Higher availability through redundancy
   * Maximize traffic throughput

+The GLB routes traffic to the pool with the highest priority and distributes the load among its origin evenly, using round-robin protocol.
+If the primary pool becomes unavailable, traffic is routed automatically to the next pool in the list based on priority.

+If pools are set up for specific regions, traffic from those regions is sent to the pools for the specified region first.
+Only if all pools for a given region are down will traffic fall back to the default pools.
+In this case the fallback pool is the pool with the lowest priority.

 ## Pool

 A pool is a group of origin servers that traffic is intelligently routed to when attached to a GLB.
 The minimum number of available origin servers for the pool to be marked healthy is configurable by the user along with which specific health check to use.
 The origin pool can be associated with a specific region or it can be made available to all regions.